TheBoyMoe/learn-co-exercises/sinatra/08-sessions-and-cookies.md

   end
 ```

-You can set the `session_secret` to anything you wast.
+You can set the `session_secret` to anything you want.
 It's a basic security feature designed to make it harder for someone to hack into your site without either signing up or signing in.
-A `session_id` is a alphanumeric string that is unique to a given user's session and is stored in the browser cookie.
+A `session_id` is a alphanumeric string that is unique to a given user's session, is used to encrypt the session hash and is stored in the browser cookie.

 2. Using